Master's in Library Science vs. Master's in Library & Information Science Degrees: What is the Difference?

 Find the best online MLIS program for your schedule and career goals

-MLS vs. MLIS: Choosing the Right Master’s in Library Science for Your Career
+Choosing the Right Master’s in Library Science for Your Career

-The Master’s in Library Science (MLS) is a traditional degree designed for students pursuing careers in public, academic, or school libraries.
+The Master’s in Library Science is a traditional degree designed for students pursuing careers in public, academic, or school libraries.
 The program focuses on foundational library science skills, including cataloging, reference services, collection management, and literacy programming.

-An MLS degree emphasizes the practical aspects of librarianship, preparing graduates to work directly with communities, students, or library patrons.
+A Master’s in Library Science degree emphasizes the practical aspects of librarianship, preparing graduates to work directly with communities, students, or library patrons.
 Coursework typically includes subjects like information organization, library management, and user services.
 Some programs also offer electives in children’s librarianship or public library administration for students who want to specialize.

-Key Features of MLS Programs:
+Key Features of Master’s in Library Science Programs:

 • Core Focus: Foundational librarianship skills like cataloging, resource management, and reader advisory services.